ietf-ccamp-wg/ietf-network-inventory/draft-xx-ccamp-optical-inventory-yang.md

   ({{inventory-yang}}).
 This document augments the generic network model {{!RFC8345}}.

   TBD: review the related modules, depending on the augmentation relationship.
   TBD: give the augmentation relationship.

+The proposed YANG data model has been analysed to cover the requirements and use cases for Optical Network Inventory.

+Further analysis of requirements and use cases is needed to extend the applicability of this YANG data model to other types of networks.

   The YANG data model defined in this document conforms to the Network Management Datastore Architecture {{!RFC8342}}.